 We needed an experienced partner with deep knowledge, who can provide GE-like level of services—therefore we have selected ProKSE.

 Luca Galiotto - GE Digital project lead

 HMI/SCADA visualization across the plant floor

 “CIMPLICITY, a core component of the solution, allows us to fulfill the requirements using maximum standard functionality of the software,” indicated Maria Dudorova, ProKSE GmbH technical lead.
-“This means TCO reducing for the end customer”.
+“This means reduced TCO for the end customer”.

-CIMPLICITY’s situation awareness technology, combined with an advanced notification system (via email and SMS), allows maintenance or shift leaders to receive notifications quickly.
+CIMPLICITY’s situational awareness technology, combined with an advanced notification system (via email and SMS), allows maintenance or shift leaders to receive notifications quickly.
 These alerts indicate the exact location of the environmental parameter in question and identify the cause.
 The notifications can also be received on multiple devices, including displays on the shop floor, desktop computers, and mobile devices.
 So, the right information is delivered to the right people at the right time.

 Historian from GE Digital also enabled the quality department to visualize trends and then create the appropriate analysis.
 To provide greater visibility, plant floor data was collected from PLCs and reliably stored in the Historian server—preventing data loss in case of disconnection.

 “The security aspects such as electrical signature, single sign on and audit trail were very important for us because we must follow the industry regulations – 21 CFR, for example,” says Stefan Seyerl, GE Healthcare Pasching Digitalization Specialist.
 “Since being involved in the project, I am contented not only with how the proposed solution fits our requirements, but with how GE Digital and ProKSE worked for us.”